-\ Other locations include community outbreak, extended family, hotel, other, other healthcare service, private house, public house, religious/other ceremony, workplace month of death, cases with a date of notification from from March 2020 to December 2021
+^{} Other locations include community outbreak, extended family, hotel, other, other healthcare service, private house, public house, religious/other ceremony, workplace

 A death linked to an outbreak in a particular setting does not of itself indicate that transmission occurred within that setting.
 A case may be detected as part of an outbreak investigation, and associated with an outbreak, despite exposure and transmission having occurred elsewhere.